-Using 2FA as an access procedure creates a double barrier to entry for system protection and security, making it that much more cumbersome for cybercriminals to breach the system.
+Using Two Factor Authentication (2FA) as an access procedure creates a double barrier to entry for system protection and security, making it that much more cumbersome for cybercriminals to breach the system.
+Providing MFA (multifactor authentication) is an even better solution that adds more layers of protection.

 How 2FA Works